Example. A1 contains date in format mm/dd/yy (let's say 01/31/18)

-Sometimes you need to add a specific prefix or suffix to multiple celss for some reasons.
+Sometimes you need to add common text to the beginning or end of all cells in some cases.
 Of course, you can add the prefix or suffix to each cell one by one.
 However, work goes hard and time-consuming when there are numerous cells.
 This article will show you some tips about adding prefix or suffix to selected range of cells in Excel easily.

 The Excel's concatenate function can insert prefix or suffix for a single cell quickly.

-2. Click the Cell C1, and drag the fill handle across the range that you want to fill.
+1. Enter the function of =CONCATENATE("Food - ",A1) in a blank cell, says Cell C1, and then drag this cell's AutoFill handle across the range that you want to fill.
 And all of the cells have been added the specific prefix text.
+See screenshot:.
 See screenshot:

 You can use the concatenate function to insert prefix, suffix, or both of suffix and prefix as follows:

 |= Concatenate ("Food - ", A1)||Food - Apple|

 |=Concatenate ("Food - ", A1, " - Fruit")||Food – Apple - Fruit|

 You can also deal with this problem with the following VBA code:

 1. Select the range that you want to insert the prefix or suffix.